-If you are unable to find a job in your field of study before your 90 days of authorized unemployment, you may volunteer in an unpaid position.
+You may choose to volunteer in an unpaid position in your field of study to gain experience.
 This may be a creative option for maintaining your status while receiving experience if the job market is difficult in your field.
-Report the unpaid employment to ISS through the link above.
+Report the unpaid employment to ISS.
 Request a job offer letter from your employer.
 They may specify that the position is unpaid.
 Maintain detailed records of the hours you worked and have these records signed by a supervisor.
 Undocumented time during OPT can lead to suspicion by USCIS and issues when applying for future immigration benefits.
 Graduates on the on the OPT STEM extension may not use volunteering to maintain their extension.

 Health Insurance While on OPT

 After graduation, you will not longer be automatically enrolled in UA Little Rock’s health insurance.
 If you would like to continue your coverage with LewerMark while you look for employment, you may enroll in the insurance coverage before the semester start date.
 Graduates may continue to enroll in coverage through LewerMark up to 12 months after graduation as long as there has been no break in coverage.